51

 The UK public sector has undergone significant changes propelled by neoliberal marketisation, purportedly to enhance competitiveness, financial accountability and efficiency.
 Moralistic bullying explores how negative interactions towards bullied targets by ostensibly scrupulous individuals are erroneously justified in the workplace, legitimised through privilege, and reconstructed as 'moral' by the actors.
 Moralistic workplace bullying thereby involves actors of bullying abusing their power and legitimising their behaviour through falling back on organisational norms and mores.
 Simultaneously, actors of bullying engage in moral condemnation and disdainful criticism of the employees that they target, ultimately leading to the latter’s ejection from the organisation.
 The actors of moralistic workplace bullying justify their own behaviour through presenting and claiming moral probity, which exonerates their negative actions with the aim of keeping their positions in complex hegemonic workplace environments of financial instability.

-From a feminist perspective, Anita also has an interest in gender, racism and class, entailing examining the intersectionality of these areas of political, social and personal identity, and their implications for societal and workplace inequality.
+From a feminist perspective, Anita also has an interest in social stratification, patriarchy, class and equity, entailing examining their intersectionality, and their implications for societal and workplace inequality.

 Anita is a Programme Leader, Module Tutor and Dissertation Supervisor, and since her arrival at the university has been nominated for student awards in the category of Best Lecturer and Best Pastoral Support.

-• Critical Organisational Studies, Workplace Bullying and Harassment, Intersectionality.
+• Critical Organisational Studies, Workplace Bullying and Harassment, Intersectionality, Decolonization, Gender Equity.

 Gillian Hughes Reclaiming my Time: A Qualitative Study of Gendered Job Crafting in Higher Education.
 Start Date: 23/11/2023